Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Overall

-Great.
-There is no lateral color fringing on my D300 or D3, so product lettering never grows rainbows as it did with the 200mm f/4 Micro manual focus on my D200.
-I haven't tried the 200mm manual focus on the D3 and D300, which may correct that.
+There is no lateral color fringing on my D300 or D3, so product lettering never grows rainbows as it does with the 200mm f/4 Micro manual focus lens.

 Autofocus